Skip to content

 Signature:

-pub fn rootNode(self: *const Tree) Node
+pub fn root_node(self: *const Tree) Node

 Example:

-const result = instance.rootNode();
+const result = instance.root_node();

 Returns: Node